geerlingguy/3d-printing/README.md

 TODO: Image of the printer goes here.

-I... am procrastinating building this printer.
+Having never built a Voron before, I was in for an experience putting together a Positron V3.2 kit generously provided by LDO Motors.

 See [#14](https://github.com/geerlingguy/3d-printing/issues/14) for current status.

 ## Author